Kyriosity/read-write/README+/software/design/parts/README+/ext_parts.md

 ## Free, commercial, open source, proprietary, initiative

 Some non-commercial projects launched by individuals or groups have grown to industry standards and been adopted in mainstream languages.
-Recall [Newton.json](https://www.newtonsoft.com/json)<sup>🔗</sup> that has filled the JSON gap in C# for years.
+Recall [Newton.json](https://www.newtonsoft.com/json)<sup>🔗</sup> that has filled the JSON blank in C# for years.

 Besides the licensing, when applying such 3d-party think if there's a community (maybe, only you) able to maintain the stuff within the lifecycles of dependent projects.
-I'd prefer readable code with transparent design ideas above all (releases, active community, extra features, popularity).<sup>:raising_hand:</sup>
+Then I'd prefer readable code with transparent design ideas above all (releases, active community, extra features, popularity).<sup>:raising_hand:</sup>

 Freeware means pretty often open-source and here not all are ready to give out the best ideas and realizations.